 For those who are new to a mail ballot precinct or their voter registration record has become inactivated due to not voting at least once every four years, will need to complete an absentee ballot application and a new voter registration application.

 If the voter is not registered at least 20 days before Election Day (pre-registered), they will need to provide a proof of residence as part of an Election Day registration with their absentee ballot.
 Voters who are not pre-registered must have a witness to verify their proof of residence and sign their absentee ballot return envelope.

 Can mail ballot precinct voters go anywhere to vote on Election Day?

 All mail ballot precincts have a polling place on Election Day.
 It is usually located at the county election offices.
 Contact that office to inquire as to the mail ballot polling location on Election Day.

 The mail ballot precinct polling place is open on Election Day from 7 a.m. to 8 p.m. for mail ballot precinct voters.

-Mail ballots returned by the U.S. Post Office or mail delivery service, postmarked November 3rd or earlier, will be counted if received up to seven days after Election Day.
+Mail ballots returned by the U.S. Post Office or mail delivery service by November 8th will be counted.

 Are there more mail ballot precincts now than there used to be?